frank038/wdesktop4/README.md

 - wayland (maybe should work also under xorg).
 - a window manager that support the layer shell protocol (if enabled)

+Important:
+- unless the following feature will not be used, it's needed that the file libgtk4-layer-shell.so must be present in the main folder; just copy that file from your libs directory and rename it properly.

 Features:
 - main file operations
 - drag and drop support